5dc-5uper5quad/Cam5-5tuff/README.md

 npm run front-end

-now the server is operational, and should be accessable from localhost:3007
+now the server is operational, and should be accessable from localhost:3001

+API

+GET /games/?id=
+  responds with the game to be used for this item page POST /games
+  Adds a game to the database
+PUT /games/?id=
+  updates a Games document in the database
+DELETE /games/?id=
+  delets a Games document in the database

 ## Requirements